shreydan/scratchformers/README.md

   - for process, check [buildingGPT2.ipynb](./GPT2/buildingGPT2.ipynb)
   - model [implementation](./GPT2/gpt2.py)
   - built in such a way that it supports loading pretrained openAI/huggingface weights [gpt2-load-via-hf.ipynb](./GPT2/gpt2-load-via-hf.ipynb)
+  - for my own custom trained causal LM, checkout [shakespeareGPT](https://github.com/shreydan/shakespeareGPT) which is although a bit more like GPT-1.

 - **OpenAI CLIP**